BrilworksarrowBlogarrowTechnology Practices

 8. peek() – Allows inspection without altering the stream

-These operations execute the stream pipeline and return a result or side effect.
-Once a terminal operation runs, the stream is considered consumed and cannot be reused.
+2. Terminal Operations: These operations execute the stream pipeline and return a result or side effect.
+Examples:

 1. collect() – Aggregates elements into a collection or result